Last Updated February, 2021

 Families with children like to come here to relax (it is another amazing beach in Montenegro for families.)
 This is the place where they’ll find a gentle, calm descent into the water, sandy covering where they can comfortably lay on the towel.
 It is clean and safe.
 Also, the main part of the beach has a playground.

-And here, you can see fjords in all its beauty.
+And here, you can see fjords in all their beauty.
 So beautiful!

 Kamenovo Beach Between Budva and Sveti Stefan